Tommyphung1/Movie_Anaylsis_for_Profit-/README.md

 **Authors**: Tommy Phung

 ## **Overview**
-Microsoft is planning to start making movies.
-We will look at movie genres, popularity, production budget, domestic gross, foreign gross and director's movie rankings.
+Microsoft is planning to start making movies and we are tasked to give the new department movie recommendations to help them start.
+We will look at movie genres, popularity, production budget, domestic gross, foreign gross and director's movie rankings from various different websites to back our claims.
+The top movies are ranked and their genres are totaled to see if we can correlate genres and popularity. **The results shows a distinct popularity to action, adventure, sci-fi and fantasy as well as a poor performance to documentry, horror, thriller and comedy.** These genres were both profitable and successful.  <br>
-The top movies are ranked and their genres are totaled to see if we can correlate genres and popularity.
-The results shows a distinct popularity to action, adventure, sci-fi and fantasy as well as a poor performance to documentry, horror, thriller and comedy.  <br>
+**Production budget have a small influence in world gross box office with a 1:2 ratio of dollar returned for every dollar spent.** A created variable ended being a bad metric to determine success. <br>
-We created another measurement, ratios for production budget and their domestic gross and foreign gross.
-Strictly speaking, a ratio of over 1 is a net profit for the movie so movies with a ratio greater than one is condiered.
-Lastly, with the top movies from the previous data, we can determine the best director to produce the movie.
+Lastly, with the top movies from the previous data, **we can determine the best director to produce the movie**.
 IMDB provide the individual performance of the directors to see if they already have high performing movies from The Movie DB.
 Picking from the top rated directors will give another advangate for the movie success.

 ## **Business Understanding**
 1. What aspect of a movie are the most profitable